 As implied by the name, a bagatelle is usually short and somewhat whimsical in nature.
 Für Elise begins in light and smooth motions, but later branches into two other parts that are indeed unpredictable and a departure from the original and well known theme that recurs throughout.
 The piece is actually written in the rondo form; in a rondo, the first theme is played, then a second development is introduced and played before returning back to the first theme again, then into a third development, and then back to the first theme again.
 This is also referred to as A B A C A, where 'A' is the first theme.
 There can be more than two other developments in a rondo, but this is the most common.

 Under normal circumstances you don't need to get very far into music theory before key signatures are covered.
-It's a normal practice to add the signature of a composition in it's name, and although this has been deprecated in most modern music, it is still utilized by lots of composers around the world.
-The A minor key signature is relatively uncommon despite the fact it shares it's notes with the most famous C major, also referred to simply as C.
+It's a normal practice to add the signature of a composition in its name, and although this has been deprecated in most modern music, it is still utilized by lots of composers around the world.

 Opus: Latin for work, as in a work of art.